blumixid/docs/debug/index.md

 # Debugging
 {: #debugging}

-Last updated: 13 September 2016
-{: .last-updated}

 If you experience problems with {{site.data.keyword.Bluemix_notm}}, you can view the log files to investigate the problems and debug the errors.
 {:shortdesc}

 Logs provide information such as whether a job runs successfully, or whether it fails.
 They also provide relevant information that can be used to debug and determine the cause of a problem.

 Logs are in a fixed format.
 For verbose logs, you can filter the logs or use external logging hosts to store and process the logs.
-For more information about log formats, viewing and filtering logs, and configuring external logging, see [Logging for apps running on Cloud Foundry](../monitor_log/monitoringandlogging.html#logging_for_bluemix_apps){: new_window}.
+For more information about log formats, viewing and filtering logs, and configuring external logging, see [Logging for apps running on Cloud Foundry](/docs/monitor_log/monitoringandlogging.html#logging_for_bluemix_apps){: new_window}.

 ## Debugging staging errors
 {: #debugging-staging-errors}
 You might experience problems when you stage your applications on {{site.data.keyword.Bluemix_notm}}.
 If your app fails to stage, you can search and review staging (STG) logs to determine what has happened during the app deployment and to recover from the problem.
-For more information about the methods of viewing logs for Bluemix apps, see [viewing logs](../monitor_log/monitoringandlogging.html#viewing_logs){: new_window}.
+For more information about the methods of viewing logs for Bluemix apps, see [viewing logs](/docs/monitor_log/monitoringandlogging.html#viewing_logs){: new_window}.

 To understand why your app might be failing on {{site.data.keyword.Bluemix_notm}}, you need to know how an app is deployed to {{site.data.keyword.Bluemix_notm}} and runs on it.
-For detailed information, see [Application deployment](../manageapps/depapps.html#appdeploy){: new_window}.
+For detailed information, see [Application deployment](/docs/manageapps/depapps.html#appdeploy){: new_window}.

 The following procedure shows how you can use the `cf logs` command to debug staging errors.
 Before you take the following steps, ensure that you have installed the cf command line interface.
-For more information about installing the cf command line interface, see [Installing the cf command line interface](../starters/install_cli.html){: new_window}.
+For more information about installing the cf command line interface, see [Installing the cf command line interface](/docs/starters/install_cli.html){: new_window}.

   1. Connect to {{site.data.keyword.Bluemix_notm}} by entering the following code in the cf command line interface:
      ```